DmitriySalnikov/OBSNotifier/README.md

 <img src="Images/obs_notifier.png"/>

-This is a program for displaying notifications from OBS.
+This is a simple program for displaying notifications from OBS on your desktop.

+* Currently only Windows is supported
-* This program does not display alerts in the form of overlays (such applications are usually banned in game anti-cheats).
+* Does not display notifications in the form of overlays (such applications are usually banned in game anti-cheats).
 * This program will be useful if you have multiple monitors, or if your game/application is not running in full-screen mode.
 (You can also create a plugin with sound alerts.)

-## Important

-To install OBS Notifier for OBS 27.x and get working notifications about saving replays, [read this article](https://dmitriysalnikov.itch.io/obs-notifier/devlog/335353/how-to-install-obs-notifier).

-<h3><a href="#Support">Download</a></h3>

 ## Features